Smoke Alarms & Carbon Monoxide Alarms

 This applies to all single family, semi-detached and town homes, whether owner occupied or rented.

-Here are a few things to consider when installing your smoke alarm:
+A few things to consider when installing your smoke alarm:

 If anyone in the household sleeps with the bedroom door closed, consider installing a smoke alarm inside the bedroom.